sahajj11/AccountManager/README.md

-# 🚀 AccountManager Pro: User Identity & Account Management System
+# 🚀 Account Manager: User Identity & Account Management System

 ## 🌟 Project Overview

-**AccountManager Pro (AMP)** is a clean, modern, single-page application built to demonstrate best practices in **User Authentication and State Management** in a React environment.
+**Account Manager** is a clean, modern, single-page application built to demonstrate best practices in **User Authentication and State Management** in a React environment.

 It provides the full user lifecycle: secure registration, login, protected routing, and a polished account management portal where users can update their details with an intuitive editing experience.